 - All the cookies on your computer will show up in an alphabetical list of websites.
 You use this information to determine which websites you have interacted with in the past.

-How to Recover Deleted Chrome History on a Mobile
+How to Recover Deleted Chrome History on Mobile Devices

 So far we have explored various methods for regaining your lost Chrome history on a PC.
 But what about a smartphone?
 Is there any way for doing so on Android or iPhone?